PavanKrishna22/Library-Management-System/README.md

 # Internship Project

-This project was developed during my internship as part of a structured backend development program.
+This project was developed during my internship.
 The objective was to gain practical experience in designing relational databases, building ETL pipelines, integrating external APIs, implementing ORM-based data management, and developing RESTful services using Django REST Framework.

 ---